Space-time correlations in monitored kinetically constrained discrete-time quantum dynamics

 In this paper, we propose an approach capable to uncover and systematically characterize distinct dynamical phases in discrete-time many-body quantum dynamics.
 Our framework is tailored for open systems and solely utilizes information that is efficiently accessible in noisy intermediate scale quantum (NISQ) devices.
 The analysis is indeed based on so-called ``dynamical order parameters", which can be defined from measurement time-records [cf.~Fig.~\ref{fig:fig1}(c)] in single dynamical realizations.
 To illustrate our ideas, we consider a model, inspired by the physics of driven-dissipative Rydberg gases \cite{Lesanovsky2013,Lesanovsky2013a,Lesanovsky2014,Valado2016,PerezEspigares2018,Lesanovsky2019}, which features effectively kinetically constrained dynamics in certain parameter regimes \cite{Lesanovsky2012a,Turner2018,Turner2018a,Serbyn2021,Moudgalya2022a}.
-Despite the average evolution being characterized by a ``trivial" stationary state, stochastic realizations display complex correlated and heterogeneous dynamics, which also becomes apparent in the corresponding ancillary measurement time-record [see Fig.~\ref{fig:fig1}(b,c)].
-The frequency and correlations of the measurement outcomes, laid out in space and time, provide suitable dynamical order parameters that show large fluctuations over individual realizations.
-Exploiting a thermodynamic analogy \cite{Jack2010,Garrahan2010,Chetrite2011,Chetrite2013,Chetrite2015,Carollo2018,Cilluffo2021,Cech2023}, we uncover the presence of macroscopically distinct dynamical phases, whose coexistence in space and time is responsible for the observed large fluctuations.
-Our findings showcase the potential of this approach for analyzing complex open-system dynamics on quantum computers. \\
+Despite the average evolution being characterized by a ``seemingly trivial" stationary state, stochastic realizations display complex correlated and heterogeneous dynamics, which also becomes apparent in the corresponding ancillary measurement time-record [see Fig.~\ref{fig:fig1}(b,c)].
+Exploiting a thermodynamic analogy \cite{Jack2010,Garrahan2010,Chetrite2011,Chetrite2013,Chetrite2015,Carollo2018,Cilluffo2021,Cech2023}, we uncover the presence of macroscopically distinct dynamical regions, which coexist in space and time.
+This coexistence is responsible for large fluctuations in the monitored dynamics.
+Our findings widen the use case of Rydberg quantum simulators and quantum computers, by showing their potential for exploring new dynamical phases in monitored open quantum many-body dynamics. \\